slamice/wri/hipsters/chapter13.md

 ---------

 "What?
 I'm a feminist.
-He's completely allowed to do that."
+He's completely not allowed to do that."

 I waved an exhaustive "Ok, later."
 Selina said nothing as I walked down the street.
 It had a slight hill to it and my feet stuttered down at a bit of a speed.